 The Architecture, Engineering and Construction Industry is ready for a digital transition to join the idea of an Industry 4.0

 Theo Salet obtained his MSc from the department of the Built Environment at Eindhoven University of Technology (TU/e, the Netherlands) in 1986.
 He subsequently performed his doctorate research on the constructive behavior of foam concrete in sandwich constructions.
 After obtaining his PhD in 1990, he started his career at SGS Intron in Sittard (The Netherlands) where he became head researcher in Structural and Material Engineering.
 In 1998 he moved to Witteveen+Bos where, as a project leader, senior constructor and contract manager, he has been responsible for the design and management of large infrastructural projects and buildings.
-Currently, Theo Salet is a senior partner at Witteveen+Bos and leader of the product market combination Buildings.
-In 2012, he was appointed as part-time professor with the department of the Built Environment at TU/e.
+Until 2019, Theo Salet was a senior partner at Witteveen+Bos.
+In 2012, next to his position at Witteveen+Bos, he was appointed part-time professor with the department of the Built Environment at TU/e.

 An approach to develop printable strain hardening cementitious compositesMaterials & Design (2019)